menezes97/nlw-expert/README.md

 Project created on the rocketseat course

-Project with the Spring ecosystem (Spring MVC, Spring JPA, Spring Boot) PostgreSQL Database
+Project with the Spring ecosystem (Spring MVC, Spring JPA, Spring Boot)

+PostgreSQL Database with Docker